cairo-book/cairo-book/src/ch11-10-procedural-macros.md

 # Procedural Macros

 Cairo procedural macros are actually Rust functions that takes Cairo code as input and returns a modified Cairo code as output.
-The main concept behind this type of macros is to grant developers the ability to create custom macros to support Cairo packages.
+The main concept behind this type of macros is to grant developers the ability to create custom macros that supports Cairo packages.

 Generally there are three ways to use procedural macros: